The Common Feed List is used by programs such as Outlook 2010 and Windows Internet Explorer as a way to share RSS Feeds information.

 When Common Feed List synchronization is turned on, subscribing to RSS Feeds in Internet Explorer is the fastest way to add RSS Feeds in Outlook.

-When you browse to a Web page that contains RSS information, Home button.
+When you browse to a Web page that contains RSS information, appears next to the Home button.

 A list of all available RSS Feeds on the Web page is displayed.